Reverse Mortgages

 Disadvantages of Reverse Mortgages

-The disadvantage of reverse mortgages is the substantial fees, which can include an origination fee for up to 2% of the home’s equity, not the lower loan amount; and up to 2% of the loan amount for the mortgage insurance premium.
+The disadvantage of reverse mortgages is the substantial fees, which can include an origination fee for up to 2% of the home's equity, not the lower loan amount; and 0.5% to 1.25% of the loan amount for the mortgage insurance premium.
 Also, there will probably be an additional $900 to $1,200 to pay for closing costs.

-Loans insured by HECM cannot exceed a certain amount regardless of the value of the house—$362,790 in urban areas and $200,160 in rural areas.
-Jumbo reverse mortgages exist for more expensive homes, but these are privately insured, and have higher fees, including an interest rate that could be up to 2% higher than for a federally insured loan.
+HECM loans insured by the FHA cannot exceed the lesser of appraised value, sales price, or the HECM FHA mortgage limit of $625,500 (2016).
+Jumbo reverse mortgages exist for more expensive homes, but these are privately insured, and have higher fees, including an interest rate up to 2% higher than for a federally insured loan.

 Getting a Good Deal

-Reverse mortgages have been surging, with half of all such loans issued within the past 2 years.
+Reverse mortgages have been surging.
 With baby boomers retiring, this number is expected to increase rapidly, which will increase competition in the marketing of reverse mortgages, thereby lowering fees and costs.

 HUD is also trying to lower origination fees and mortgage insurance premiums.
 Ginnie Mae announced in October, 2006 that it will package reverse mortgages as securities, which will help to lower interest rates on the loans by reducing the risk for lenders.